disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ***Unuseless Music Design Hackathon Fee: £20***

 Instructions will follows on the money transfer methods.
 The money collected will be used to buy materials to be used during the workshop.
-The tools provided to the participants would include:
+The tools provided to the participants will include:

 - digital fabrication tools (2D design tools - laser cutter)
 - traditional workshop tools